Commitment

 Geoengineering Commitment cannot be reduced by geoengineering.
 Assuming large removals of CO2, for which the only evidence is that this is not feasible is wrong in every way.
 IPCC climate science improperly assumes artificial CO2 removal in its scenarios, except for the best case RCP and 1.5C scenarios.
 Geoengineering to cool the planet or remove CO2 at best can only bring about small effects and come with disastrous side effects.
 Direct air capture would be safe but removing CO2 at scale impossible.

-For PC the 1.5°C scenario is P1, which is essentially the same as RCP2.6 best case 2014 IPCC 5th assessment scenario.
+For IPPC 1.5°C Report best-case scenario is P1, which is essentially the same as RCP2.6 best case 2014 IPCC 5th assessment scenario.
 P1 does not go beyond 2100 and assumes effective natural CO2 removal from land use uptake by increasing the the land sink and reducing land emissions (forestry and agriculture).
 RCP 2.6 in AR5 is projected beyond 2100 but assumes constant CO2 removal to stay below 2°C.

 Climate Sensitivity All commitment estimates are unrealistically low because they are based on a single climate sensitivity of 3°C, while under further warming it will increase degree by degree over time